Whole Foods Market: Eliminating plastic

 In January 2008, Whole Foods Market was the first U.S. supermarket to commit to eliminating disposable plastic grocery bags to help protect the environment and conserve resources, and many stores serve as a collection point for shoppers to recycle their plastic bags.

 On Earth Day, April 22, 2008, the chain eliminated the use of disposable plastic grocery bags company-wide at point-of-purchase in favor of reusable bags or paper bags made from recycled paper.
 The company also began offering "Better Bags," large, colorful grocery bags made primarily from recycled bottles.
 The move from the traditional paper/plastic system to reusable bags has been packaged as an initiative the company calls "BYOB – Bring Your Own Bag."
 The campaign is aimed at reducing pollution by eliminating plastic bags and reducing waste by encouraging bag reuse with "bag refunds" of 5–10 cents, depending on the store.

 However, it still offers single-use plastic bags in its produce department and does little to discourage persistent use by customers and Amazon Prime Now shoppers alike.

-Humane treatment of animals
+Treatment of animals

-In 2002, People for the Ethical Treatment of Animals began petitioning Whole Foods to improve the treatment of animals sold in the stores.

-Whole Foods created the Animal Compassion Foundation in January 2005; on December 5, 2014, the organization registration was canceled nonprofit organization, to help other producers evolve their practices to raise animals naturally and humanely.
-According to Whole Foods Natural Meat Quality Standards and Animal Compassionate Standards, pulling feathers from live ducks, bill trimming, bill heat treatment, toe punching, slitting the webs of the feet, and toe removal are prohibited in the raising of ducks for Whole Foods Market.
-Any ducks treated in this manner, treated with antibiotics or antimicrobials, cloned, genetically modified, or not allowed medical treatment when necessary are to be removed from Whole Foods Market stock.
+Whole Foods created the Animal Compassion Foundation in January 2005 to help other producers evolve their practices to raise animals naturally and humanely.
+On December 5, 2014, the organization registration was canceled.
+In 2008, Whole Foods created the Global Animal Partnership (G.A.P.) and says that "all fresh beef, pork, chicken, turkey and lamb (except kosher turkey and chicken) must be certified to meet 100+ animal welfare standards" set by the organization.